Frédéric Mistral: Biography

 For his lifelong efforts in restoring the language of Provence, Frédéric Mistral was one of the recipients of the 1904 Nobel Prize for Literature after having been nominated by two professors from the Swedish Uppsala University.
 The other winner that year, José Echegaray, was honored for his Spanish dramas.
 They shared the prize money equally.
 Mistral devoted his half to the creation of the Museum at Arles, known locally as "Museon Arlaten".
 The museum is considered to be the most important collection of Provençal folk art, displaying furniture, costumes, ceramics, tools and farming implements.
 In addition, Mistral was awarded the Légion d'honneur.
 This was a most unusual occurrence since it is usually only awarded for notable achievement on a national level, whereas Mistral was uniquely Provençal in his work and achievement.

 In 1876, Mistral married a Burgundian woman, Marie-Louise Rivière (1857–1943) in Dijon Cathedral (Cathédrale Saint-Bénigne de Dijon).
 They had no children.
 Mistral died on 25 March 1914 in Maillane, the same village where he was born.

+On April 6, 1930, the centennial of his birth, he was posthumously honored by the unveiling of a sculpture of him by Tuby Victor in Cannes.
+In the high relief, stone sculpture, a young woman who is an allegory of Provence, presents him with a book under the gaze of Nerte, Mireille, and Calendal supporting Estelle.